 Ice Cream Making Challenges

-When we first received our Cuisinart ice cream maker (affiliate link) as a gift, I used simple and high quality ingredients and we followed the instructions in the recipe booklet that came with the machine exactly.
-The resulting ice cream was ok but I wasn’t 100% happy with the results, the ice cream overflowed out of the machine and after freezing for a bit it was too icy.
-Other than being in complete control of the quality and allergen safety of the ingredients, I couldn’t see any additional advantages.
+When we first received our Cuisinart ice cream maker as a gift, I used simple and high quality ingredients and we followed the instructions in the recipe booklet that came with the machine exactly.
+The resulting ice cream was ok but I wasn’t 100% happy with the results.

 Then I started feeling concerned about the amount of heavy cream and sugar that goes into making ice cream and started adjusting the recipes willy nilly and we ended up with hard as a rock and difficult to scoop ice cream.
 We would leave the ice cream out on the counter to soften a bit but the constant defrosting and refreezing did not improve the texture of the ice cream.